Stanford/WMD/README.txt

 Authorizations is where you can decide who can login to your site using WebAuth.
 By default it's anyone with a SUNetID (valid-user) but you can restrict that further if you want.

+-- TROUBLESHOOTING --

+If you encounter any issues while using this module at Stanford, please send a message to:

+drupallers@lists.stanford.edu